 - There are limited pedestrian routes and no dedicated cycle routes.
-There is an opportunity to improve connections for those moving around on foot or by bike, and any future development opportunities across the adjacent land towards Bristol Road should include pedestrian and cycle links that connect to Podsmead. - Good bus services within and adjacent to Podsmead - From an urban design perspective the layout of the main gateway poor it is unwelcoming, often congested and confusing.
-There is an opportunity to improve this gateway and make it work better for all modes of traffic, not just cars. - There are narrow streets and a large amount of on-street parking which residents report creates congestion and conflict between neighbours.
+There is an opportunity to improve connections for those moving around on foot or by bike, and any future development opportunities across the adjacent land towards Bristol Road should include pedestrian and cycle links that connect to Podsmead. - Good bus services within and adjacent to Podsmead - Generally good vehicular access to wider highway network from Podsmead, but layout of the main gateway poor - it is unwelcoming, often congested and confusing.
+There is an opportunity to improve this gateway, and make it work better for all modes of traffic, not just cars. - There is internal vehicular congestion, which appears to be related to narrow streets and on-street parking.
 It is important that new development does not further exacerbate this problem and, where possible, improves the situation.
-On-plot parking for new development is preferred. - Surrounding main highway junctions have identified capacity issues.
+On-plot parking for new development is preferred.